Legal insurance obligations for VTC drivers in France

 • Vehicle confiscation : The vehicle may be confiscated by the authorities.

-• Prohibition on exercising : In the event of a serious breach, the driver may be prohibited from exercising his professional activity.
+• Ban on practicing : In the event of a serious breach, the driver may be banned from practicing his professional activity.

 Conclusion

 Complying with legal insurance requirements is essential for any VTC driver in France.
-By taking out the required insurance, you protect your passengers, other road users, and yourself against the financial consequences of accidents and incidents.
+By purchasing the required insurance, you protect your passengers, other road users, and yourself against the financial consequences of accidents and incidents.

-At KT Courtage, we specialize in insurance for VTC driver insurance brokers and we help you find the solutions best suited to your clients' needs.
-Do not hesitate to contact us to find out more and enter into collaboration.
+At KT Courtage, we specialize in insurance for VTC driver insurance brokers and help you find the solutions best suited to your clients' needs.
+Don't hesitate to contact us to learn more and begin working with us.

 Back to blog